rahulhalderAERO/PINNFOAM/README.md

 And the available Codes:
 👉 https://github.com/rahulhalderAERO/Paper-DisPINN1

+# FOM + PINN

-In the current Codes, we first demonstrate how to couple a full-order model with an example of a Nonlinear Conservation Law Equation with the PINN.
+In the current codes, we first demonstrate how to couple a full-order model (FOM) with a Physics-Informed Neural Network (PINN) using an example of a nonlinear conservation law equation.